i3dm/Zavionix/V3 Ethos Widgets/readme.md

-# Zavionix V3 widgets for FrSky Radios
+# Zavionix V3 widgets for FrSky Radios have been released for General Use!

 **Zavionix V3 widgets are the same as V2, with AI tools improvement and memory optimization, they run faster and lighter than original V2 widgets, for best system performance**
 The functionality of V3 widgets is also improved: